 Agape love is a self-giving and self-sacrificing love.

 Without this kind of love, any accomplishment, activity, or relationship we have is in vain.
 Paul describes the futility of loveless action:

 If I speak in the tongues of men or of angels, but do not have love, I am only a resounding gong or a clanging cymbal.
 If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but do not have love, I am nothing.
 If I give all I possess to the poor and give over my body to hardship that I may boast, but do not have love, I gain nothing.
 (1 Corinthians 13:1-3)

 Proclaiming the Truth of God is nothing without love.
 Immense knowledge is worthless without love.
 Whatever we do—even if it is in the name of God—is meaningless if it is not motivated by agape love.
-We are told, “Do everything in love” (1 Corinthians 16:14).
+We must "[d]o everything in love" (1 Corinthians 16:14).